ccieblogger/netraven/docs/development_log/issue-70-backend-logging-refactor/README.md

 ---

-## Next Steps
+## Next Steps (as of 2025-04-25)
-- Complete documentation updates for developers and API consumers.
+- Integrate frontend or consumer to display real-time logs.
-- Monitor for any edge cases or missed legacy references during further testing.
+- Monitor for edge cases (proxy disconnects, client reconnects).
+- Finalize developer/API documentation for SSE usage and Nginx requirements.
+- (Optional) Add tests for SSE endpoint and Nginx proxy behavior.